AmosNimos/Xstaller/README.md

 - RedEclipse
 > Red Eclipse is an open-source arena shooter, built using the technology found in Tesseract and Cube Engine 2.
 Offering an innovative parkour system, distinct but all potent weapons, and fast paced accessible gameplay.

+- Sauerbraten
+> Cube 2: Sauerbraten is a free multiplayer & singleplayer first person shooter, the successor of the Cube FPS.
 ---

 ## Game engin